juma-moringa/Chocolate-city/README.md

 ## Description

-Neighbourhood is a Django website application that allows users to be updated about everything happening in your neighborhood
+Neighbourhood is a Django website application that allows users to be updated about everything happening in their neighborhood

 ## Set Up and Installations